-Intern time spent in DI Program coursework is tabulated as such (FSN 650 & 651 - 56 hours; FSN 652 - 16 hours) and is verified by attendance in the classroom setting.
 Interns are scheduled for a minimum of forty hours per week at their rotation site.
-Extra project work requires interns to use off-duty time.
-Interns complete all rotations during the scheduled times.
-The Program's procedure for tracking individual intern's supervised practice hours consists of having interns record their time in each site using the Trajecsys online portal.
-The Director approves time for all interns on a weekly basis.
+Extra project work will require interns to use off-duty time.
+Interns shall complete all rotations during the scheduled times.
 Interns shall be allowed two (2) excused absences during supervised practice and all absences and reasons for absences should be noted on the Intern Evaluation form and reported to the Director.
 Unexcused absences are not acceptable and are subject to disciplinary action.
 Site coordinators will seek to have interns make up all missed time.
 If an intern must be absent due to illness, injury or other unforeseen circumstance, the Internship Director must be notified immediately.